gvwilson/sensibleadventures/litany.md

 George shook his head.
 "That's the first place they'll look for you."

-"Let them look,"
+"Not for a while,"
-the dying man said wearily.
+the dying man said,
-"There's not much more they can do."
+slumping down in the seat.
+"And a while is all we need."

 Back at the house,
 Affie helped George get Robbie inside,